Teradata/stacki-wiki/Backend-Installation.md

 ```

 Now power up the Backend machines.
-The Backend machines will first boot into the stacki installer,
+The Backend machines will first boot into the Stacki installer,
 install the OS, set its boot action back to _os_ and reboot.

 ## Re-Installation

-Because stacki manages the PXE boot of all of Backend nodes when it
+Because Stacki manages the PXE boot of all of Backend nodes when it
 comes time to re-install a machine you can just change the boot
 action back to _install_, for example: